What is Emotional Trauma? How Can a Trauma Therapist Help You Heal?

 Schedule Your Appointment For Trauma Therapy

-If you are ready to begin the road to recovery, I offer a free 15-minute consult by phone.
-You can reach me at 310-424-0292, or through the contact page.
+If you are ready to begin the road to trauma therapy and recovery, I offer a free 15-minute consultation by phone to discuss and see what is the best therapy in Los Angeles for trauma and how it might be appropriate for you.
+I even offer online therapy options.
+You can reach me at 310-424-0292 or through the contact page.

 Are you chasing your needs and desires, or are you creating your life?
 What’s the difference?
 In this post, we’ll explore how chasing your goals is different from investing yourself toward creating the life of your dreams.
 First, I invite you to recall moments when...